Red-headed weaver: Location distribution

+Lifespan

+The oldest documented red-headed Weaver was recorded to live for 9 years and 1 month, however studies estimate that the maximum lifespan is around 11 years.

 Races

 There are two races, though some 13 have been suggested.
 They differ by the colour of the belly, colour of the edges to the primaries, and the presence or absence of a black mask.